What is Blue Screen

 Look for the newest drivers – Go to your PC's manufacturer website and look for updated hardware drivers.
 Download them on your computer and install them.
 This can get rid of poorly installed drivers.

 Boot your PC into Safe Mode – This is a good troubleshooting route if you get a blue screen each time you try to start your PC.
 If you boot it in Safe Mode, Windows will load just the most important drivers.
 If a recent driver installation is causing the blue screen error, it will not cause it in Safe Mode.
 So you can solve the issue from there.
+If you can not boot your PC into safe mode, you should find the solution to fix the issues that can't enter Safe Mode in Windows.

 1. Blue screen on Windows 8 and 10